 Perhaps the tab with most settings in it, the Layout tab lets you customize what is shown on your dashboard.

 Holds a single toggle to enable the showcase of sunrise, sunset and current moon phase.
 This setting requires the app to have location permission to correctly determine and calculate these values.
 If enabled, and permission is not granted you will be prompted to grant it.
 The data is shown around the wind gauge.

 This category holds two settings, which defines the ratio between actual rain rate / daily rain from the weather station and what is shown in the dashboard.
 The value given here represents what a single rain drop / block in the interface represents from rain reported form the weather station in your selected unit.
 Note that this does not apply to the very first drop / block shown, as those are shown as soon as there is over 0.0 rain registered in either daily rain / rain rate.

-Extra sensor in row 1 temp / hum category
+Row 1 temp / hum Setup

 Row 2 Setup category